La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **mi se jibri co fanva le dotco le glico**

-It is the same relation as the previous Lojban one, but much more easy to understand.
+It is the same relation as the previous Lojban one, but much easier to understand.
 Notice that any noun before the compound verb fills **se jibri**, while any following it only fills the modifying verb: **fanva**.

 The strength by which two verbs are bound together with **co** is very weak — even weaker than normal compound verb grouping without any grouping words.
-This makes sure that, in a co-construct, the leftmost component is always the verb being modified, and the rightmost component always modifies, even if any of those parts are compound verbs.
+This ensures that, in a co-construct, the leftmost component is always the verb being modified, and the rightmost component always modifies, even if any of those parts are compound verbs.
 This makes a co-construct easy to understand:

 > **ti pelxu plise co kukte**